StrohmNative/strohm/README.md

 post [ReactNative, Flutter, Cordova, etc: the state of the art is not good enough.][blogpost]

 This project is under active development.
 It is in its early stages.
-Even though it is usable at the moment, I would not yet recommend doing that for commercial app development.
-I keep a more detailed [status overview below](#status).
-As you can see there, one notable item that is not yet done is the documentation.
-This includes everything below, which should be considered my personal notes that are to be expanded into proper documentation.
+I consider it usable at the moment, but there are plenty of rough edges.
+You can find a more detailed [status overview below](#status).
+While the documentation is being written, please consider everything below to be my personal notes that are to be expanded into proper documentation.

 ## Prerequisites